 - Discover Credit Card (USA) – Only some types of cards have zero charges

 - American Express (USA)- Some cards have zero charge – check your plan before using it

 - Paypal (Global) usually charges about a 1% payment fee anywhere in the world but it may be different for your case.
 Check before using it.

-- Forex Debit card / Travelers Cheque (Country Specific) – An easy way to save on foreign transaction charge is to get a Forex Debit card from your bank at the home country for the currency that you intend to pay in.
+- Forex Debit card / Travelers Cheque (Country Specific) – An easy way to save on foreign transaction charges is to get a Forex Debit card from your bank in the home country for the currency that you intend to pay in.
 This will easily save about 3% of charges.

 While a foreign transaction fee is charged by your card-issuing bank in your home country, there is a transaction surcharge taken by the bank in the destination country.

 The immigration department may ask you to pay this ‘surcharge’ which is basically the transaction fee charged by the bank in the destination country.

 You cannot avoid or reduce or save this charge unless the immigration department wants to pay it out of their own pocket: